-Pavilion Park recently had toddler playground improvements.
-The Township is continuing to work on the Park by adding fitness stations, a building that will house seasonal washrooms, new landscape planting and walkways.
-The Park is the home to a variety of programmed events using the pavilion.
+Pavilion Park was recently improved to add a toddler playground.
+The Township is continuing to work on the Park by adding fitness stations, a building that will house seasonal washrooms, more seating, new landscape planting and walkways.
+The Park is home to a variety of programmed events using the pavilion.